COVID-19: travel health notice for all travellers

 Petty Crime

-Criminals have been known to observe, follow and then rob victims who have made withdrawals.
+Criminals have been known to observe, follow and then rob victims who have made withdrawals at ATMs.

 • ensure that your personal belongings, including your passport and other travel documents, are secure at all times